hey3umar/hey3umar/README.md

 Things I have done:

 #Python:
-- Learnt beautifulsoup to scrape sites
+- Learn beautifulsoup to scrape sites (08/04/2022)
 -